nyanpasu64/zola-site/content/blog/zola.md

 ## Hosting

-You *can* run Zola on GitHub Pages ([docs](https://www.getzola.org/documentation/deployment/github-pages/))... but you need to use a GitHub action ([link](https://github.com/shalzz/zola-deploy-action)), and create a personal access token for it, so it can push compiled output to the `gh-pages` branch every time you push new data to a source branch.
+You *can* run Zola on GitHub Pages ([docs](https://www.getzola.org/documentation/deployment/github-pages/))... but you need to use a GitHub action ([link](https://github.com/shalzz/zola-deploy-action)) which force-pushes a single commit with compiled output to the `gh-pages` branch every time you push new data to a source branch.
+Strangely, the Zola docs say to create a personal access token and assign it to the `TOKEN` environment variable, whereas the action docs say to specify `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}` (`secrets.GITHUB_TOKEN` is created by GitHub on every job).

+TODO

 Interestingly, the unofficial [GitHub Pages action](https://github.com/marketplace/actions/github-pages-action) doesn't need a personal access token, but can use `GITHUB_TOKEN`, a job-local token ([link](https://docs.github.com/en/actions/security-guides/automatic-token-authentication)), with some limitations ([link](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-first-deployment-with-github_token)).

+The zola-deploy-action script fails to create a `.nojekyll` file, unlike the github-pages-action script.
+This probably slows down deploying the resulting static site.

 GitLab doesn't require setting up an access token, and abstracts over the process (doesn't expose the generated html as a branch).
 I decided to host on GitLab pages, but may reconsider this decision.